vcsaturninus/moopt/README.md

 Things to note:
  * **Advantage is taken of Lua's higher-level flexibility** and and a for-loop iterator is used rather than a while loop.
 This makes usage a bit more straightforward.
    Unlike POSIX getopt, -1 is never returned to signal the end of parsing.
    Instead, the iteration ends automatically when there's nothing left in argv or when a condition is met that stops the parser (positional argument unaccounted for, '--' marker etc).
-Because **-1** is never returned, `getopt()` and `getopt_long()` will fill a `leftovers` table (optional) with the remaining argv elements that have not been consumed.
-The user can then deal with these as they see fit. if the user does not care about any leftovers, they can specify `leftovers` as nil instead.
+Because **-1** is never returned (specifically, `optind` is not returned either on what would be the last iteration marked by returning `-1`), `getopt()` and `getopt_long()` will fill a `leftovers` table (optional) with the remaining argv elements that have not been consumed.
+The user can then deal with these as they see fit. if the user does not care about any leftovers, they can specify the `leftovers` table as nil instead.

  * **There are multiple options for the first character in `optstring`.** This is used to enable different functionality.